kstenerud/concise-encoding/cbe-specification.md

   * General purpose encoding for a large number of applications
   * Supports the most common data types
   * Supports hierarchical data structuring
+  * Easy to parse (no sub-byte fields except for array length)
-  * Binary format to minimize parsing costs
+  * Binary format to minimize transmission costs
   * Little endian byte ordering to allow the most common systems to read directly off the wire
   * Balanced space and computation efficiency
   * Minimal complexity